 The ARM committee is developing a Roadmap for the S-200 Implementation Decade (2024-2034).
 The Roadmap is intended to give an indication of the availability of the planned Product Specifications so that members can plan the provisioning of their intended services accordingly.

-Additionally, IALA Committees are encouraged to develop Operational and Technical Service Descriptions in support of their Product Specification.
+Additionally, IALA Committees are encouraged to develop Operational and Technical Service Specifications and associated timelines in support of their Product Specification(s).

 ACTION REQUESTED

-The VTS and ENG Committees are requested to review the draft Roadmap in Annex 1 and provide input.
+The VTS, DTEC and ENG Committees are requested to review the draft Roadmap in Annex 1 and provide input.

 Annex 1